The Pantheon Foundation

 Social Justice Advocacy

 The Pantheon Foundation will engage in social justice advocacy similar to the Lady Liberty Headstone Project which lobbied the Veterans Administration so that Pagan Military Dead could be buried with headstones marked with Pagan religious symbols.
 The Foundation will also provide relief and legal services to Pagans facing discrimination by the State and in the Justice system.
-One such example of this work is the case of the Maetreum of Cybele, a monastic Pagan community in Catskill, New York, that was seeking religious property tax exemptions and faced discrimination.
+One such example of this work (completely unaffiliated with the Foundation) is the case of the Maetreum of Cybele, a monastic Pagan community in Catskill, New York, that was seeking religious property tax exemptions and faced discrimination.

 Advocacy projects like the Lady Liberty Headstone Project and the property tax issues of the Maetreum of Cybele require lobbying.
 The Pantheon Foundation intends to file form 5768, election under section 501(h) to be a lobbying 501(c)3, and does not expect lobbying expenditures to exceed 10% of all exempt purpose expenditures.